 Don’t waste your time and resources by marketing your small business on the Internet without a customer profile in mind.
 The most important element of a marketing strategy is your target market.
 Make sure that you know whom you’re reaching out to; otherwise you will be creating general content.
 It’s not enough to just say “anyone needing a loan”.

-2. Strategise and plan about attracting your customers
+2. Strategise and plan how to attract customers

 How do you react when someone drops a link to a forum you’re following or sends you a private message?
 If you have a strong marketing sensor, you’ll probably be on alert and ignore it.